niplav/site/language.md

 * Niplav Yushtun™: Pathological Selfer
 * Niplav Yushtun™: [Now an effective cause area!](https://schelling.pt/web/statuses/107888052139408526)
 * Niplav Yushtun™: Calibration of the Intellect, Optimism of the Will
-* Niplav Yushtum™: Mostly a Reputation Hazard
+* Niplav Yushtun™: Mostly a Reputation Hazard
-* Niplav Yushtum™: Midwit With High Need for Cognition
+* Niplav Yushtun™: Midwit With High Need for Cognition
 * Niplav Yushtun™: Can It Export the Data to CSV?

 Unclaimed Domain Names